-Consultant liability insurance (a.k.a. professional liability insurance): Provides extra legal protection if you’re sued for providing bad guidance to your customers, like in a consulting business.
+- Professional liability insurance: Provides extra legal protection if you’re sued for providing bad guidance to your customers, like in a consulting business.

 Even within those categories, there’s lots of variety in what’s covered.
 Your insurance needs may also change dramatically over time.
 That’s why it’s good to work with an independent insurance agent.
 They can help you pick out the coverage you need at the right price point for your business.

 How Much Does Business Insurance Cost for a New Business?

 I’m in the middle of putting together a business plan and I’m stumped about what to budget for insurance.
 How much should I be planning for?